 I’m concerned about my daughter’s weight.
 At her last check up, the doctor suggested that she was on the border for being overweight for her size.
 She’s exceeded that.
+Now my daughter is overweight.
 I’m happy she has a positive self image, but I’m also concerned about her health, given a poor family history for high BP and cholesterol.
 How can I talk to my teenage daughter about her weight without her immediately taking it as a criticism?
 Any advice would be appreciated.

 First, let me commend you for asking for help on this one!
 There are so many places in our culture where people whose weight does not fit the standard/optimal are shamed and made to feel less than.
 That being said overweight teens are likely to grow up to be overweight adults, some of whom will have negative health consequences.
 The fact that your daughter has positive self-image suggests that you are doing something right!
 How to express your concern about her weight is complicated and if, when or how you discuss it depends on the answer to several questions.
 Let me warn you in advance – it is complicated.